 When many dog owners plan a trip, they start looking for boarding services or a friend or family member to take care of their pup while they’re away.
 But isn’t it a shame to leave your pup behind and not let him join in on all the fun?

 Fortunately, there are lots of dog-friendly travel destinations that both you and your four-legged friend can enjoy together.
-With just a little advance research, you can find dog-friendly hotels, dog-friendly restaurants and bars, and lots of parks for playtime and exercise.
+With just a little advanced research, you can find dog-friendly hotels, dog-friendly restaurants and bars, and lots of parks for playtime and exercise.
 Well-behaved dogs can often tag along with you to outdoor shopping plazas, pet bakeries, ice cream shops, campgrounds, hiking trails, and sporting events too!

 All across America, these are some of our favorite places to visit with our dogs.